A Unified Approach for Dynamic Analysis of Tensegrity Structures with Arbitrary Rigid Bodies and Rigid Bars: Conclusion

+Four representative numerical examples are presented.
+Examples 1 and 2 are general tensegrity found in the topology-finding literature, while examples 3 and 4 are novel multi-functional structures created by two intuitive ways, namely the \enquote{embedding} and \enquote{interfacing} methods.
+Various complex situations, including dynamic external loads, cable-based deployment, and moving boundaries, demonstrate the efficacy of the proposed approach for the dynamic analysis of general tensegrity structures.

-Regarding future research, the proposed framework can be extended to include cable masses \cite{goyalTensegritySystemDynamics2019,kanNonlinearDynamicDeployment2018}, which are ignored in this paper, and clustered cables, which slide through pulleys on the rigid members to achieve clustered actuation \cite{kanComprehensiveFrameworkMultibody2021,maDynamicsControlClustered2022}.
+Regarding future research, the proposed approach can be extended to include cable masses \cite{goyalTensegritySystemDynamics2019,kanNonlinearDynamicDeployment2018a}, which are ignored in this paper, and clustered cables, which slide through pulleys on the rigid members to achieve clustered actuation \cite{kanComprehensiveFrameworkMultibody2021,maDynamicsControlClustered2022,belhadjaliStaticAnalysisTensile2021} .
 These extensions should be straightforward due to the same underlying framework of Lagrangian mechanics.
-Finally, the linear dependence on cables' force densities \cref{eq:tension_force} can be exploited for the design of control schemes \cite{chenDesignControlTensegrity2020}, aiming to integrate structure and control design in the same vein as \cite{goyalIntegratingStructureInformation2021}.
+Finally, the linear dependence on cables' force densities \cref{eq:tension_force} can be exploited for the design of control schemes \cite{chenDesignControlTensegrity2020}, aiming to integrate structure and control design as for classical tensegrity systems \cite{goyalIntegratingStructureInformation2021}.